Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 This approach is appealing for several reasons.
-One is that it is designed to estimate directly the quantity of interest: the evidence, producing a sample from that distribution at the same time.
-Another advantage of this approach over \smcone and the \rjmcmc approach is that it provides as good a characterisation of each model as is required: it is possible to obtain a good estimate of the parameters of every model, even those for which the posterior probability is small.
-Perhaps most significant is the fact that this approach does not require the design of proposal distributions or Markov kernels which move from one model to another: each model is dealt with in isolation.
+It is designed to estimate directly the quantity of interest: the evidence.
+It provides as good a characterisation of each model as is required: it is possible to obtain a good estimate of the parameters of every model, even those for which the posterior probability is small (although, of course, in certain circumstances the automatic assignment of computational resources to the most promising models may be desirable).
+Perhaps most significant is that this approach does not require the design of proposal distributions or Markov kernels which move from one model to another: each model is dealt with in isolation.
 Whilst this may not be desirable in every situation, there are circumstances in which efficient moves between models are almost impossible to devise.

 This approach also has some disadvantages.
 In particular, it is necessary to run a separate simulation for each model --- rendering it impossible to deal with countable collections of models (although this is not such a substantial problem in many interesting cases).
 The ease of implementation may often offset this limitation.